mvaganov/CmdLineAsteroids/notes.md

 demo reel of the LowFiRockBlaster game

 `voice`
-This is a tutorial series teaching how to build a real-time simulation in C#.
+This is a tutorial series teaching how to build a real-time simulation in C-sharp.
 It simulates basic physics and collision detection and implements other essential games and simulation systems

 `scene`